 Spiritual Successor: After the end of Nintendo Power, IGN editor Lucas M. Thomas announcedNintendo Force Magazine, staffed by Nintendo fans from the journalism scene.
 Lucas explained the reason he started his own magazine was that he was upset that Nintendo Power was being canceled — not only was it part of his childhood, but he couldn't be able to share it with his son.

-Suspiciously Similar Substitute: The magazine is actually a replacement for the Nintendo Fun Club News, a newsletter which focused only on games developed by Nintendo.
+Suspiciously Similar Substitute: The magazine is actually a replacement for the Nintendo Fun Club News, a newsletter which focused only on first party NES releases.

 Bumbling Dad: Nester when he grew up twenty years later.
 He's terrible at modern games, makes up obviously false boasts about his NES days, and for Christmas gives his kid copies of Nester's Funky Bowling for the Virtual Boy... every Christmas.

 But Now I Must Go: Howard's departure from the comic has him making such a speech to Nester, leaving him with his bowtie as a memento.
 In the first Nester's Adventures comic, Nester reveals that the bowtie was a clip-on.

 Captain Ersatz: One installment has Howard accompanying a duck to the moon.
 The duck's name is never given, but from the fact that the episode in question was based on the DuckTalesNES game, it can be assumed that he is supposed to be Scrooge McDuck.